Initial Session

 Part of your physical assessment relates to your tongue and pulses, in relation to Chinese medicine.
 The pulse and tongue are diagnostic tools that further assist in painting the diagnosis picture of the patient.

-Tongue diagnosis also helps to define specific patterns of disease in Chinese medicine.
+Tongue diagnosis also helps to define specific patterns of illness in Chinese medicine.
 Different qualities of the tongue, such as color, coating, dryness, wetness, texture, length, puffiness, and so on, all add to the diagnosis big picture.
 Different areas of the tongue reflect different areas of the body, just as in pulse diagnosis.
 Read more about tongue diagnosis.

 Each treatment is customized specifically for you based on your chief complaints, health concerns and in accordance with Chinese medicine principles.
 Most points selected are from the knees to toes, elbows to hands, head and scalp, back and abdomen.